 Imagine how frustrated you would feel if you didn’t have the skills to express yourself or be independent.
 That’s how a toddler feels just before the start of a temper tantrum.
-Temper tantrums are common for young children between the ages of 1 and 3 years.
-Parents often refer to the “terrible 2’s,” yet, the tantrum stage can stretch to age 4.
-Being hungry and tired also can trigger a temper tantrum, which can include crying, stomping, screaming, hitting, kicking, or any combination of these.
+Temper tantrums are common in young children between the ages of 1 and 3 years.
+Parents often refer to the “terrible 2’s.”
+However, the tantrum stage can stretch to age 4.
+Being hungry and tired also can trigger a temper tantrum.
+This can include crying, stomping, screaming, hitting, kicking, or any combination of these.
 Both boys and girls have temper tantrums.

 Path to improved well being

 When your child is in the middle of a temper tantrum, it’s hard to gain the upper hand.
 When the tantrum occurs in public, it’s even harder.
-The good news is that there are a number of tips to prevent a tantrum.
-Tips that appear to work best include:
+The key is avoiding a temper tantrum before it begins.
+The good news is that there are a many tips for preventing a tantrum:

-- Plan ahead: Tell your child in advance if you’re planning to go to the store, a doctor’s appointment, or change his or her regular routine.
+- Plan ahead: Tell your child in advance if you’re planning to go to the store, a doctor’s appointment, or change their regular routine.
 They may not enjoy the change, but it will help prepare them for what’s to come.

-- “Catch” your child in good behavior: Parents sometimes have a habit of telling their children what they do wrong.
+- Praise your child for good behavior: Parents sometimes have a habit of telling their children what they do wrong.
 Turn it around and praise them every time they do the right thing without you asking.
 For example, if your child doesn’t touch things in the store, tell them, “I noticed you kept your hands to yourself in the store.
 Good job!”

 - Let your child have some independence: There are plenty of times your child can be in control.
-For example, let your child dress him or herself when you’re staying home and their selection doesn’t matter.
+Let your child dress him or herself when you’re staying home, and their selection doesn’t matter.
 Let them choose the cup they want to use at dinner, or the color of the crayon they want to use to color a picture.
 Choose your battles.
 As long as your child is safe and there are no serious consequences to their decision, then you’ve boosted their confidence.

 - Anticipate your child’s limitations: Know what your child can and cannot tolerate.
 For example, if you know your child isn’t his or her best for an afternoon play date (especially when they’re tired), move the play date to the morning.